newmo-oss/graphql-fake-server/README.md

 ## Motivation

 `@newmo/graphql-fake-server` is for developers who use Fake data in GraphQL API.
-However, We do not want to have a complex implementation for Fake.

 `@newmo/graphql-fake-server` provides a two-way GraphQL API Fake.